 We build and integrate the system, validate and migrate data as needed, and support rollout and adoption.
 The focus is on reliability, clarity, and long-term use, ensuring the software can be used effectively in daily operations, supports accurate reporting, and scales as operational complexity grows.

 Custom manufacturing software pricing depends mainly on scope and system complexity.
-Smaller tools such as quoting, production reporting, costing, or workflow add-ons typically range from $7,500 to $20,000.
+Smaller tools such as quoting, production reporting, costing, or workflow add-ons typically range from $10,000 to $30,000.

 Larger systems that span multiple processes or integrate deeply with ERP and production systems usually cost $25,000-$100,000+.
 Rather than defaulting to full rebuilds, we focus on scoping the right-sized solution and often recommend targeted builds that solve specific problems first.

 On-site consulting is used to quickly scope requirements and create a clear roadmap with a detailed quote without committing to a build upfront.
 This is ideal for manufacturing teams navigating complex workflows and needing help with software strategy.
 On-site sessions help align teams and validate workflows on the shop floor.
-Common on-site consulting locations close to our Canton, Michigan, include:
+Common on-site consulting locations close to our Ann Arbor, Michigan, include:

 As manufacturing systems grow more complex, minor data issues can cause significant downstream problems.
 We design software with data integrity built in, linking production actuals, costing, pricing, and financial data so numbers reconcile and decisions can be trusted.
 This includes validation rules, micro-controls, audit trails, and role-based access controls.